Black Gray Eaves & Step

 (When I was 25, it was a very good year...)

 Write what you know.
+If you don't know it all, do research.

 A graduate of Rhodes College in Memphis, Gayle took a year off between her Sophomore and Junior years and worked first as a newspaper reporter for a small Mid-South weekly where she wrote the local articles, laid out the front page, and took the pictures with an old Polaroid camera.
 About the only thing she didn't do was deliver the stupid thing every Thursday.
 This was in the pre-computer, pre-digital camera, pre-Internet era.

 Gayle followed that job with a stint as a private detective working for Mark Lipman Service Incorporated out of Memphis.
 She had assignments in Atlanta, Chicago, and Little Rock.
 She worked undercover on an assembly line, in a clothing factory, and in a printing company.
-As her female protagonist in her Ginger Caulfield Mystery series says in the book, "It's amazing how much people will tell you when they don't know they're being questioned."
+As her female protagonist in her Ginger Caulfield P.I. series says in the book, "It's amazing how much people will tell you when they don't know they're being questioned."

-She paints, builds miniature doll houses, and makes hand-made Santas and other crafts.
+She also paints, builds miniature doll houses, and makes hand-made Santas and other crafts.
 Her Christmas stories are filled with photographs of things she made just to illustrate the books.

 Mail Icon